nyris/Nyris.IMX.iOS/README.md

 **Important note:** Make sur to add NSCameraUsageDescription Or  Privacy - Camera usage description to your plist file.
 Otherwise your app will crash if your try to access the camera on iOS 10 or above.

-**Importante Note:** If you are using `CameraManager`, you don't need to worry about the last section.
+**Importante Note:** If you are using `CameraManager`, you don't need to worry about the next section.

 Image Helper